izure1/node-relation/README.md

 # node-relation

-This module helps you manage string, numbers, and cymbols as a group.
+This module helps you manage string, numbers, and symbols as a group.

 ```
 import { create, setRelation, getRelation } from 'node-relation'